telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 1. Make sure you have installed ASP.NET AJAX, which comes as part of [.NET 3.5+ installations](https://www.microsoft.com/net/download/dotnet-framework-runtime).

 1. If your web application is not using ASP.NET AJAX you need to configure it to do so.
-Detailed instructions can be found at [https://docs.microsoft.com/en-us/aspnet/web-forms/videos/aspnet-ajax/how-do-i-add-aspnet-ajax-features-to-an-existing-web-application](https://docs.microsoft.com/en-us/aspnet/web-forms/videos/aspnet-ajax/how-do-i-add-aspnet-ajax-features-to-an-existing-web-application).
+Detailed instructions can be found at [[How Do I:] Add ASP.NET AJAX Features to an Existing Web Application?](https://docs.microsoft.com/en-us/aspnet/web-forms/videos/aspnet-ajax/how-do-i-add-aspnet-ajax-features-to-an-existing-web-application).

 1. Add the needed HTTP handlers in the web.config as described in the [web.config Settings Overview]({%slug general-information/web-config-settings-overview%}) article.

-	>tip You can use the [Telerik Creation and Configuration Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}) to get the needed assemblies, their references and the web.config settings added to the solution.
+	>tip You can use the [Telerik Creation and Configuration Wizard](https://docs.telerik.com/devtools/aspnet-ajax/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard) to get the needed assemblies, their references and the web.config settings added to the solution.
+Alternatively you can log into [Your Telerik.com account](https://www.telerik.com/account/product-download?product=RCAJAX) and obtain the Telerik.Web.UI.dll and other assemblies from the Telerik_UI_for_ASP.NET_AJAX_20xx_x_xxx_Dev_hotfix.zip installation.

 1. Add a **ScriptManager** control on top of the page in which you are going to add any control.